An optimal cerebral palsy diet should fulfill your child’s nutrition needs and help minimize the effects of secondary complications.

 4. Olive Oil

-Olive oil is another healthy fat that should be included in diets for individuals with cerebral palsy.
+Olive oil is healthy fat that may be included in diets for individuals with cerebral palsy.

 High levels of antioxidant-packed micronutrients called polyphenols are found in olive oil and help promote neuroprotection through free radical scavenging, lipid peroxidation inhibition, and anti-inflammatory properties.